demersonpolli/retrocalc/README.md

-# VisiCalc
+# RetroCalc

 ## Description

-An open source implementation of VisiCalc.
+An open source implementation of a clone of VisiCalc.

 ## Building